GrisuProjects/MyWebsite/GUIDE.md

 This guide will bring you through all my coding standards and my modularity system.
 It wants to help anybody who wants to distribute and/or learn from my creations and is part of every repository I make.
 On the bottom of each page there is a reference in which I will explain all resources I have used.
 It will teach you the idea behind things I made as short as possible.
 Improvements are always welcome at [my GitHub page.](https://github.com/GrisuProjects/MyWebsite)
 I am am sure you wanna code as fast as possible so let's start right in:

 # THE SYNTHAX

 Short indroduction into my synthax.

-## GENERAL
+### GENERAL

 * No leading spaces
 * Use blank lines to indicate blocks of related code
 * Use spaces as indentations, not tabs

-## CSS/SCSS
+### CSS/SCSS

 * Use two spaces for indentation
-* Make spaces before {} and after :
+* Make spaces before `{}` and after `:`
 * Use enough lines, don't squeeze too many things in one line
   - Example

-    ```css
-    body {
+    `body {
-      font-size: 100%;
+    `  font-size: 100%;
-    }
-    ```
+    `}

-## HTML
+### HTML

 * Use two spaces for indentation
 * After large related blocks of code make an empty line